In this 2-minute read:

 - The Treasury’s IFR released June 17, 2020

-The Paycheck Protection Program authorized by the CARES act of 2020 has provided emergency relief loans for millions of American small businesses, and applications are still being accepted until June 30, 2020.
+The Paycheck Protection Program authorized by the CARES act of 2020 has provided emergency relief loans for millions of American small businesses, and PPP loan applications are still being accepted until March 31, 2021.

 Understandably, due to the haste with which the program was enacted, there have been several updates and revisions to the PPP program rules and effective dates.
-The latest guidance and revisions from the Treasury as of June 17, 2020 include a new “easy” PPP loan forgiveness form (Form 3508EZ) as well as clarification on how much owner compensation forgiveness may be applied for by individuals with self-employment income.
+Guidance and revisions from the Treasury on June 17, 2020 include a new “easy” PPP loan forgiveness form (Form 3508EZ) as well as clarification on how much owner compensation forgiveness may be applied for by individuals with self-employment income.
+There have been additional updates for 2021, including a simplified application.

 Let’s go over the new PPP loan forgiveness forms first.